cliffeh/rpn/README.md

 # rpn
-a simple c rpn calculator
+a simple c rpn calculator written in c